 The romanesque Herman’s cathedral was made of limestone and sandstone.
 It was a basilica ended from the east and west by two apses.
 It had two crypts: the larger, western of St. Leonard and the smaller one with an unknown call, under the eastern choir.
 The main entrance was in the middle of the southern wall.
 On the western side of the facade there were two huge towers, and an atrium was built there.
 The crypt of St. Leonard is the best preserved to this day, it is 10 x 15 meters, hall, finished with an apse of 8 meters in diameter.
 It is divided into three aisles with eight pairs of columns, of which the western pair has a slightly larger diameter.
 Most likely, these columns supported the altar located on the upper level.

-Gothic, brick reconstruction of the cathedral created a three-nave basilica with a transept, chancel, ambulatory and crown of chapels around the corpus.
-The chancel of the church is rectangular and surrounded by an ambulatory, whose vault was initially at the same height as the vault of the side aisles in the corpus.
-The temple has preserved two towers, but they were rebuilt between the fourteenth and fifteenth centuries using the romanesque ground floors.
-In the Tower of Silver Bells it is up to 12 meters.
+Gothic, brick reconstruction of the cathedral created a three-aisle basilica with a transept, chancel, ambulatory and crown of chapels around the nave.
+The chancel of the church is rectangular and surrounded by an ambulatory, whose vault was initially at the same height as the vault of the side aisles in the nave.
+The temple has preserved two towers, but they were rebuilt between the fourteenth and fifteenth centuries using the romanesque ground floors (in the tower of Silver Bells, the Romanesque part has been preserved up to 12 meters).
 In the fifteenth century, the cathedral obtained the third tower by rebuilding the defensive tower that forms part of Wawel’s fortifications.
 This tower called Zygmunt’s Tower in the sixteenth century was raised and transformed into a belfry.
 One of the last medieval elements added to the cathedral was the treasury on the north side, it construction was begun in 1480.
 It received an aisleless layout and rich sculptural decoration.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.